nniumei/cse210-projects/README.md

 # cse210-student-template
 This is for students in CSE 210.
 And it took waaaaaaaay longer to figure this out than it should have.
+It was pretty funny.

 This repository contains the starter code for many different projects.
 They are arranged as follows: